 Day 3 — Zagreb

 Explore contemporary Croatia at a lecture given by an expert speaker.
-Depart the hotel for an excursion to see the Highlights of Zagreb.
-See the fortified Upper Town the city’s historical center, St. Mark’s Church including the city’s art nouveau architecture that provides a lasting reminder of the Austro-Hungarian Empire.
+Depart the hotel for an excursion to see the highlights of Zagreb.
+See the fortified Upper Town the city’s historical center, St. Mark’s Church, and the city’s art nouveau architecture that provides a lasting reminder of the Austro-Hungarian Empire.
 The balance of the day will be free of planned activities so you can explore on your own.
 In late afternoon, your Smithsonian Journeys Expert will give an engaging lecture.
 Join fellow travelers in the Smithsonian Journeys Travelers' Corner for a drink and lively conversation.
 (B)